 A study of venetoclax and ibrutinib for chronic lymphocytic leukaemia (CLARITY)

-This study is for people with chronic lymphocytic leukaemia (CLL) that has come back or treatment has stopped working.
+This study was for people with chronic lymphocytic leukaemia (CLL) that had come back after treatment, or treatment had stopped working.

 More about this trial